istio/istio.io/content/blog/2018/egress-mongo/index.md

 address of your MongoDB host must be specified.
 The caveat here is that the IP of the MongoDB host is not stable and could not be known in advance.

-In the cases when the IP of the MongoDB host is not stable, the egress traffic can either be controlled by TLS, see the [Egress control for TLS](/blog/2018/egress-mongo/#egress-control-for-tls), or the traffic can be routed [directly](/docs/tasks/traffic-management/egress/#calling-external-services-directly), bypassing the Istio sidecar proxies.
+In the cases when the IP of the MongoDB host is not stable, the egress traffic can either be [controlled as TLS traffic](/blog/2018/egress-mongo/#egress-control-for-tls), or the traffic can be routed [directly](/docs/tasks/traffic-management/egress/#calling-external-services-directly), bypassing the Istio sidecar proxies.